 Decagon digital sensors feature a 1-wire serial interface for communicating sensor measurements.
-The sensor supports two different protocols: SDI-12 and DDI-Serial.
+The sensor supports the SDI-12 protocol and a limited DDI-Serial protocol.
 Both interfaces are documented in this guide.
-Each protocol has advantages and implementation challenges.
 There are differences in voltage levels, logic levels, and signal timing for each protocol.
-Please contact Decagon with your specific requirements if the protocol choice for your application is not obvious.